dotnet/docs/docs/csharp/quick-starts/index.md

 ## [Hello world](hello-world.yml)

-In the [Hello world](hello-world.yml) quick start, you'll create the most basic C#.
+In the [Hello world](hello-world.yml) quick start, you'll create the most basic C# program.
 You'll explore the `string` type and how to work with text.

 ## [Numbers in C#](numbers-in-csharp.yml)